LorenzoZaccagnini/old-lorenzozaccagnini.github.io/content/posts/simple-rust-oracle.md

 We will add the web3 and other dependencies to our **Cargo.toml** file:

-- **Web3**: the web3 crate is a Rust library for interacting with Ethereum and other blockchain nodes.
+- **Web3** crate is a Rust library for interacting with Ethereum and other blockchain nodes.
 It provides a full set of features for interacting with the blockchain, including sending transactions, reading data from the blockchain, and listening to events.
 - **Tokio** is a runtime for asynchronous Rust applications.
 - The **dotenv** crate is used to load environment variables from a .env file, we'll use it to load our Alchemy API key without hardcoding it in our code (and exposing it to the world).
-- Ethnum is used to handle big unsigned integers.
+- **Ethnum** is used to handle big unsigned integers.

 This how our **Cargo.toml** file should look like: